mbarrere/lda4cps/README.md

 This command executes LDA4CPS with an input JSON file that describes the dependency network under analysis.

 2. ```./web-viewer.py```
-This command launches the webviewer (Python-based HTTP server) that displays the AND/OR graph as well as its critical nodes.
+This command launches the webviewer (Python-based HTTP server) that displays the AND/OR graph as well as the most likely critical set.
 By default, the webviewer reads the file *view/sol.json* and displays it at [http://localhost:8000/viz.html](http://localhost:8000/viz.html)

 ## Execution example

-### Example: Aircraft - Case 1
+### Aircraft system - Case 1
 ```
 $> java -jar lda4cps.jar examples/aircraft-case1.json
 ```